Truth Only Has Few Friends

 I have experienced both police and state corruption in Western Europe and the U.S.; just because someone has a badge, it does not mean they are honest and trustworthy.
 Many people, particularly those who are not well traveled, are suspicious of strangers, especially if the stranger is a foreigner.
 If you are seen acting suspiciously, talking about security matters and taking pictures of venues, you could be taken for a spy or a terrorist and arrested.

-In many places if the local police find out you are providing close protection or investigation services you’re going to get hassled… Identification, Licenses and weapons permits checked to start with, why, usually for no other reason than the cops are bored or jealous and if you’re providing close protection services to mess with you in front of your client.
-Then the cops will drop their business cards to the client in the hope of getting some off-duty work.
-Be assured if they find the slightest reason to detain or arrest you, they will, and in 3rd world countries things can be a lot worse!
+In many places if the local police find out you are providing close protection or investigation services, you’re going to get hassled… Identification, Licenses and weapons permits will be checked to start with.
+Why?
+Usually for no other reason than the cops are bored or jealous.
+If you’re providing close protection services, the cops can mess with you in front of your client and then drop their business cards to the client in the hope of getting some off-duty work.
+Be assured if they find the slightest reason to detain or arrest you, they will, and if you are in 3rd world countries, things can be a lot worse!

 Being Arrested

-Below are some basic consideration on what to do if your detained or arrested.
-What you say and do depends on where you are, the situation and the attitude of the police… Just remember in many locations the local police are not paid that well and welcome donations to their welfare funds etc…
+Below are some basic considerations on what to do if your detained or arrested.
+What you say and do depends on where you are, the situation, and the attitude of the police… Just remember in many locations the local police are not paid that well and will welcome donations to their welfare funds etc.

-From this short article hopefully, I have made it clear that you do not want to get arrested!
-As part of your basic planning you should have worked out your protocols on what to do if involved in an incident that could lead to a team member or the clients arrest.
-If you listen to the advice form most embassies, they will tell you to contact and cooperate with the local police if you are involved in a confrontation etc. Well, my advice would be that it may make more sense and save a lot of trouble and money just to get the out of the area or country as quickly and discreetly as possible.
+From this short chapter hopefully, I have made it clear that you do not want to get arrested!
+As part of your basic planning you should have worked out your protocols on what to do if involved in an incident that could lead to a team member, or the clients arrest.
+If you listen to the advice from most embassies, they will tell you to contact and cooperate with the local police if you are involved in a confrontation etc. Well, my advice would be that it may make more sense, and save a lot of trouble and money, just to get out of the area or country as quickly and discreetly as possible.

 Books on Amazon